neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 - Run Neo4j as before!
 You should be able to see some nodes at [port 7474](http://localhost:7474/)

-### Learning Cypher

-Cypher is an expressive and efficient declarative query language for the graph database, Neo4j (think SQL to relational databases).
-Although simple Cypher is relatively easy to pick up by osmosis, take a look at the [Learn Cypher](http://www.neo4j.org/learn/cypher) page for a basic introduction to the language.

 ## Building the Database